By Kathleen Regan, ND

 • some forms of cancer

 It is important to consult a practitioner who can read these blood tests with a preventative medicine lens.
 Meaning that they can evaluate the results in terms of optimal function rather than just disease.
-Just because your fasting glucose or HA1C levels are ‘normal’ it doesn’t mean they are ideal.
+Just because your fasting glucose or HA1C levels are ‘normal’ doesn’t mean they are ideal.

 In naturopathic medicine, blood sugar testing is considered a basic health screening tool rather than just a tool for diagnosing diabetes.
 Diabetes doesn’t typically happen overnight and the signs can often be read in your lab work years earlier!
 Detecting these changes earlier makes it much easier to treat with basic diet and lifestyle changes.
+By undergoing a comprehensive insulin resistance test, you can gain valuable insights into your metabolic health and take proactive measures to prevent or manage related complications, such as difficulty losing weight, fatigue after meals, sugar cravings, hormone imbalances, and increased inflammation.

 References: